cudl-user/cudl/README.md

 ## Quick Start
 1. git clone https://github.com/multimediabs/cudl
-2. cd cudl/VoiceInterpreter
+2. cd cudl/VxmlInterpreter/
 3. ant clean jar
-4. Put the cudl[VERSION].jar in your java project and you just follow the example bellow.
+4. Put the target/cudl_[VERSION].jar in your java project and you just follow the example bellow.

 ## Example
 This is a sample "hello world" in VoiceXML.